dogweather/forkful/content/en/elixir/files-and-io/creating-a-temporary-file.md

   \ a short use.
 Programmers do this for temporary storage or when they want to avoid\u2026"
 lastmod: '2024-03-13T22:44:59.799743-06:00'
 model: gpt-4-1106-preview
-summary: "Creating a temporary file means making a file that you'll toss out after\
+summary: Creating a temporary file means making a file that you'll toss out after a short use.
-  \ a short use.
-Programmers do this for temporary storage or when they want to avoid\u2026"
 title: Creating a temporary file
 weight: 21
 ---